MTJB/blog_marktjbrown/content/posts/2023-03-06-groovy-tags/index.md

 }
 ```

-As expected, these can both be ran via Gradle;
+As expected, these can both be run via Gradle;
 ```java
 $ ./gradlew test